Facilities Master Plan

 - Development of the northern end of the main campus including consideration of buildings, parking, college identity and gateway development.

-- Main campus environmental upgrades which will enhance the physical environment for students, the community, and its visitors, including signage, circulation, landscaping, smoking, diversity, and outdoor recreational opportunities.
+- Main campus environmental upgrades which will enhance the physical environment for students, the community, and its visitors, including signage, circulation, landscaping, diversity, and outdoor recreational opportunities.

 Successful master planning projects begin with the planning team gaining an understanding of the functions or operations to be performed within the campus.
 The planning team conducted a series of programming workshops, facility tours, data collection, and observations.